thulab/iotdb-quality/docs/en/DataProfiling/Median.md

 ## Usage

-The function is used to compute the approximate median of a numeric time series.
+The function is used to compute the exact or approximate median of a numeric time series.

 **Name:** MEDIAN